Types of Laptops Explained: 5 Categories and Their Differences

 What Defines a Gaming Laptop

 Gaming laptops prioritize raw performance over portability and battery life.
-These machines are built first for speed, not subtlety.
+They are built to deliver sustained power, not just short bursts of speed.

 Minimum Specs That Actually Matter